Joao4569/ocean-basket-restaurant/README.md

 2. In the env.py file add an environment variable called "CLOUDINARY_URL" and allocate to it the copied API Environment variable from cloudinary while remembering to remove the beginning of the copied variable, which is "CLOUDINARY_URL=".
 3. Once done then on Heroku add the new environment variable to your Config vars, i.e. CLOUDINARY_URL and the copied API Environment variable from cloudinary.
 4. Also add a temporary Config var called "DISABLE_COLLECTSTATIC" and set it's value to "1", this is just to get the skeleton project to deploy without any static content added as yet.
 (THIS MUST BE REMOVED WHEN DEPLOYING THE FULL PROJECT!!!).
-5. Within the settings.py file, find the section for "INSTALLED_APPS" and add in the Cloudinary libraries, just above the 'django.contrib.staticfiles', add in 'cloudinary_storage' and underneath 'django.contrib.staticfiles', add in 'cloudinary'.
+5. Within the settings.py file, find the section for "INSTALLED_APPS" and add in the Cloudinary libraries, just above the 'django.contrib.staticfiles', add in 'cloudinary_storage' and underneath this line of code 'django.contrib.staticfiles', add in 'cloudinary'.
 6. In order for Django to use Cloudinary for storing the media and static files, towards the end of the settings.py file, just below "STATIC_URL = '/static/'", add in the following: "STATICFILES_STORAGE = 'cloudinary_storage.storage.StaticHashedCloudinaryStorage'"
-7. In order to set the static files directory add in this in the next line: "STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static')]"
+7. In order to set the static files directory I added this in the next line: "STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static')]"
-8. In order to set the static files root directory add in this in the next line: "STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')"
+8. In order to set the static files root directory I added this in the next line: "STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')"
-9. Then set the media files URL to: MEDIA_URL = '/media/'
+9. Then I set the media files URL to: MEDIA_URL = '/media/'
-10. Next set the default media file storage to: DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'
+10. Next I set the default media file storage to: DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'
 11. A template directory will also need to be added in order to store our templates, just under the base directory (BASE_DIR), I added the following code: TEMPLATES_DIR = os.path.join(BASE_DIR, 'templates').
 12. Once that is done then the "'DIRS'" key in the TEMPLATES setting needs to have the value of the new templates directory variable just created i.e [TEMPLATES_DIR], in order to complete the process.

-13. Once all these steps are completed then I added the address of the application as the value for the ALLOWED_HOSTS variable as the local host.
+13. Once all these steps were completed then I added the address of the application as the value for the ALLOWED_HOSTS variable as the local host.
 14. Next I created the media and static directories.
-15. Process file (Procfile) was created in order for Heroku to kknow how to run our project.
+15. Process file (Procfile) was created in order for Heroku to know how to run the project.
-16. Inside the Procfile I added the code in order for Heroku to understnad that this process must accept HTTP traffic, and that I will be using a web services gateway interface server by the name of gunicorn. i.e. web: gunicorn ocean_basket.wsgi
+16. Inside the Procfile I added the code in order for Heroku to understand that this process must accept HTTP traffic, and that I will be using a web services gateway interface server by the name of gunicorn. i.e. web: gunicorn ocean_basket.wsgi

 ### Deployment

 1. Open Heroku dashboard and click on the Deploy tab, and select Github as the Deployment method.
-2. Next I searched and selected the Github repository which should be connect to the app.
+2. Next I searched and selected the Github repository which should be connected to the app.
 3. Thereafter I clicked on the deploy branch button in order to deploy my project.
-4. Once the app was successfully built and deployed, I then clicked on the view button and viewed the app in order to test if the initial deployment was successfull.
+4. Once the app was built and deployed, I then clicked on the view button and viewed the app in order to test if the initial deployment was successfull.

 ## Deployment Testing